mahsayedsalem/goschedule/README.md

 1. Jobs are queued into a priorityqueue based on their next planning running time.
 2. When a job is due it's sent to a worker.
-3. The worker works the job.
+3. The worker executes the job.
+4. Even if a scheduler stops.
+The worker will wait until all the jobs he executed finishes running before it terminate itself.
-4. Jobs are distributed among workers fairly.
+5. Jobs are distributed among workers fairly.
-5. Everything works asynchronously.
+6. Everything works asynchronously.
+7. Jobs are shared between scheduler and workers / sheduler and priority-queue through go channels.
+8. Special care was taken to avoid goroutine leakages.
 ## Usage

 ### Install